Sep 28, 2010

 I remember leaving that confrontation many years ago feeling like I shouldn’t be comparing my revelation to his in any way, and the very fact that I could see a difference at all was proof that I had crossed some invisible line of “spiritual correctness.”
 I remember trying to convince myself in some kind of politically correct sort of way that in the future I shouldn’t acknowledge anyone’s lack of revelation as a “lack of revelation.”
 If I were truly spiritual I would be as blind as a bat to things like that.
 It brought me back to the whole politically correct racism conversation where somehow we’re not supposed to notice that Asian people are smart or Irish people have red hair.

 There is clearly a powerful move of God that is taking place across the world where our understanding of who He really is, is being expanded in ways we’ve only dreamed about.
-This current revelation of God so life-changing and significant that I can tell who “gets it” and who doesn’t from a helicopter hovering two miles above the earth.
-I’ve come to the conclusion that, like it or not, there is an obvious difference between people who have received this and people who are blind to it.
+This current revelation of God is so life-changing and significant that I can tell who “gets it” and who doesn’t from a helicopter hovering two miles above the earth.
+I’ve come to the conclusion that, like it or not, there is an obvious difference between people who have received this and people who appear to be blind to it.
 I will no longer beat myself up for being able to detect this difference.
-This isn’t to say that I think I am more spiritual than people who don’t get this message, but I will say that I’m more free than I was before I opened my eyes to this.
+I can't help what I see and I think the difference is significant.
+This isn’t to say that I think I am more spiritual than people who don’t get this message, but I will say that I am definitely more free than I was before I opened my eyes to this.

 Having said all of this, I think it raises a significant question that must be answered.
 Why do some people get this immediately and others can’t see it to save their lives?